datax-lab/Plastic/README.md

 ## 🧬 Overview

-**Plastic** is a deep learning framework for the classification and interpretation of plastic-hydrolyzing enzymes (PHEs).
-It combines a curated dataset of enzymatic sequences with a neural model that not only predicts degradative capabilities but also highlights biologically relevant sequence features through saliency-based explainability.
+**Plastic** is a deep learning framework for the classification and interpretation of plastic-hydrolyzing enzymes.
+It consists of a neural model that not only predicts degradative capabilities but also highlights biologically relevant sequence features through saliency-based explainability.

 This work supports efforts in sustainable biotechnology by enabling the identification and mechanistic analysis of novel enzymes involved in plastic degradation.